Education Workshops Internships

 The explosion of ethanol plants will soon be followed by biodiesel plants, anaerobic plants, biomass facilities and large wind farms.
 Who will operate these facilities?
-If NRES has it's way, Nebraska students will be highly sought after by these fast growing industries because of their training and experience.
-Although this represents an outstanding potential goal for the higher education system in the state, there are many different ideas on how this important goal can be achieved.
+If NRES has its way, internship students will be highly sought after by these fast growing industries because of their training and experience.
+Although this represents an outstanding potential goal for the higher education system in the state, the nation and the world there are many different ideas on how this important goal can be achieved.

 NRES is taking a multi-faceted approach to this challenge.
 First, we will support institutions with an interest in enhancing renewable energy (RE) education in their classrooms.
 This can come in the form of a lecture in a scheduled class (which we have done many times) or supporting the development of course material dealing with these topics in more detail.
 NRES will also schedule seminars and workshops on selected topics during the year to expose students to the technologies in a real setting and allow them to see what is involved.